Menstrual cup: Rare issues

 One case report noted the development of endometriosis and adenomyosis in one menstrual cup user.
-Additionally, one survey with a small sample size indicated a possible link.
-Therefore, two organizations have issued a combined statement that urged further research.
-However, the U.S. Food and Drug Administration declined to remove menstrual cups from the market, saying that there was insufficient evidence of risk.
+Endometriosis affects 10–15% of menstruators.
+An online survey on the topic, with nine respondents, found three people who had used a menstrual cup and developed endometriosis.
+The U.S. Food and Drug Administration made a public statement that there was insufficient evidence of risk.